-MEETING OF THE PUBLIC TRUST BOARD - Thursday 5 th April 2019 Chair's Report AGENDA ITEM: 6 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve □ Discuss □ Inform ⊠ Assure □ Executive Summary The report contains information that the Chair wants to bring to the Board's attention and includes a summary of the meetings attended and activity undertaken by the chair since the last Board meeting.
-In keeping with the Trust's has been restructured to fit the coming year.
-With regard to the priorities 3 and 4, I have embarked on a programme of engagement with colleagues and stakeholders to communicate our organisational focus as well as gather perspectives and triangulate information to contribute to Board assurance.
-Recommendation Members of the Trust Boa rd are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
-Resource implications There are no resource imp olications associate ed with this report.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 5 th April 2019 Chair's Report AGENDA ITEM: 6 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve 🗆 Discuss 🗆 Inform  Ass sure 🗆 Executive Summary The report contains information that the Chair wants to bring to the Board's attention and includes a summary of the meetings attended and activity undertaken by the chair since the last Board meeting.
+In keeping with the Trust's refocusing on core fundamentals, this report has been restructured to fit with the organisational priority objectives for the coming year.
+With regard to the priorities 3 and 4, I have embarked on a programme or engagement with colleagues and stakeholders to communicate our organisational focus as well as gather perspectives and triangulate information to contribute to Board assurance.
+Recommendation Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implicati ons associated wi th this report.
+Resource implications There are no resource imp blications associat ed with this report.
 Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at hon ne ⊠ Partners ⊠ Value collea agues 🗵 Resources ⊠
+Strategic Objectives Safe, high quality care ⊠ Care at hor ne 🖂 Partners 🖂 Value colle agues 🖂 Resources